 2-3.
 Model a 4-bit down-counter with synchronous load, enable, and clear as given in the code above.
 Develop a testbench (similar to the waveform shown below) and verify the design works.
-Assign Clock input to SW15, Clear to SW0, Enable to SW1, Load to SW2, and Q to LED3-LED0.
-Implement the design and verify the functionality in hardware.
+Assign Clock input, Clear, Enable, Load, and Q. Implement the design and verify the functionality in hardware.